 To support ELL students, the product is available in English and Spanish.
 The videos are narrated in both languages, without closed-captioning.
 Both versions of the student app allow students to select English or Spanish.
 [Read more…]

-Edmentum’s Plato Courseware™ is an online program that supports instruction in self-paced, remediation, and credit recovery programs.
-Plato provides comprehensive instruction in each of the core subjects, as well as in other content areas (e.g., world languages).
-Learning List recently reviewed Plato’s sequence of high school English courses.
+Edmentum’s Courseware™ is an online program that supports instruction in self-paced, remediation, and credit recovery programs.
+Courseware provides comprehensive instruction in each of the core subjects, as well as in other content areas (e.g., world languages).
+Learning List recently reviewed Courseware’s sequence of high school English courses.
 Instruction is provided online and includes printable materials.